vasyl83/tutorials/03.fileserver/02.os/03.sso/docs.md

         krb4_convert = true
         krb4_get_tickets = false
 ```
 In an Active Directory environment time sync with domain controller is important.
 The domain controllers in AD behave as ntp servers.
 Edit the **/etc/ntp.conf** file.
-Comment out the preset timeservers and add your Domain Controller instead:
+Comment out any timeservers and add your Domain Controller instead:
 ```
 ...
 # You do need to talk to an NTP server or two (or three).